| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 encountered a stronger weapon, or perhaps, simply

-For those of you who are not familiar with the
+dropped on a hard surface.
+The Steel For those of you who are not familiar with the

 differences between the types of stainless steel, the